panupam/panupam/README.md

 >
 >I have keen interest in computers.
 >
 >My primary interest are in Data Analysis and Data Science.
-I have working knowledge of R, Python, C. I have used Arch Linux, Windows and Ubuntu.
+I have working knowledge of R, Python, C. I have used Arch Linux, Windows and Debian.
 >
 >I like to read novels, short stories, poems.
+I run.
+I swim.
+Often you can find me wondering around without any destination.
 I am fluent in  English & Hindi.

 ### Contact Me